Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 <img src="02-single_heatmap_files/figure-html/discrete_character_matrix-1.png" width="480" style="display: block; margin: auto;" />

-As you see in the two above examples, for the numeric matrix (no matter the color is continuous mapping or discrete mapping), by default clustering is applied on both dimensions while for character matrix, clustering is turned off (but you can still clustering a character matrix if you provide a proper distance metric for two character vectors, see example in Section \@ref(distance-methods)).
+As you see in the two examples above, for the numeric matrix (no matter the color is continuous mapping or discrete mapping), by default clustering is applied on both dimensions while for character matrix, clustering is turned off (but you can still clustering a character matrix if you provide a proper distance metric for two character vectors, see example in Section
+\@ref(distance-methods)).

 ``NA`` is allowed in the matrix.
-You can control the color of `NA` by `na_col` argument (by default it is grey for `NA`). **The matrix that contains `NA` can also be clustered by `Heatmap()`.**
+You can control the color of `NA` by `na_col` argument (by default it is grey for `NA`). **The matrix that contains `NA` can be clustered by `Heatmap()`.**

-Note the `NA` value is not presended in the legend.
+Note the `NA` value is not presented in the legend.

 ```r